noorkaur5/code-gpt-docs/docs/tutorial-basics/configuration.md

 <img width="307" alt="Screenshot 2025-05-19 at 16 37 40" src="https://github.com/user-attachments/assets/c3023f78-8681-4ed0-a311-efc191b1e6b4" />

+You might ask what the difference is between Codebase Indexing and simply highlighting text for context.
+Here's a quick guide on why you might choose to use each:

+Use Highlighting When:
+- You’re focused on a small snippet or specific bug
+- You don’t want to give access to your whole project
+- You need quick, one-off explanations

+Use Codebase Indexing When:
+- You want CodeGPT to understand and work with your entire project
+- You need context-aware suggestions, navigation, or implementations
+- You're working on larger features, refactors, or debugging across files

 ### Codebase
 Click on `Create Codebase Index` to start indexing your codebase.